dfelinto/blender-manual/manual/files/linked_libraries/library_overrides.rst

 .. note::

-   The current proxy system will be kept alongside for a few releases.
+   The old proxy system has been deprecated in Blender 3.0, and will be fully removed in Blender 3.1.
-   Automatic conversion from proxies to library overrides *is not planned*, there will be a manual operator to do that, but results on complex characters are not guaranteed.
+   Automatic conversion from proxies to library overrides happens by default when loading a blend-file, but results on complex characters are not guaranteed and may need manual fixes.

 Library overrides supports: